 Bad at Sports has worked with more than 400 interviewees and has made presentations at Expo Chicago (2012); NADA Art Fair, Miami Beach (2011 and 2010); apexart, New York; and Museum of Contemporary Art, Chicago (both 2010).

-Bad at Sports is organized by the Contemporary Art Museum St. Louis and curated by Dominic Molon, Chief Curator.
+Bad at Sports is organized for the Contemporary Art Museum St. Louis by Dominic Molon, Chief Curator.